 Relatedly, urban scaling theory also predicts a universal frequency distribution of firm diversity within cities of all sizes (see Youn, et al. 2016).
 Thus while firm composition might change, universal patterns of abundance remain unchanged.
 Against the backdrop of significant retail store closures this work suggests mechanisms for diversification and potential resilience.

 Social networks also influence our understanding of innovation in both fashion and retail business models.
-Work by Salganik et al. (2006) demonstrates how small initial differences in perceived peer approval can result in significant differences in ultimate the popularity of songs, in stance of the network dynamics described as preferential attachment.
+Work by Salganik, M.J., Dodds, P.S. and Watts, D.J.
+(2006) demonstrates how small initial differences in perceived peer approval can result in significant differences in ultimate the popularity of songs, in stance of the network dynamics described as preferential attachment.
 Coupled with more recent work on the propagation of influence over social networks, these mechanisms provide a deeper understanding of emergent fashion trends (See for example Klimek, Kreuzbauer, and Thurner 2019).
 Relatedly, work by Padgett and Powell (2012) demonstrates how interactions across different networks stimulate the development of business innovation.
 And how a theory of overlapping networks is required to understand centers of innovation.

 Mathematical work on network structure can also be applied to understand the trade-offs between retail locations and distribution centers.
 As the distinction between on-line and brick-and-mortar distributors continue to blur, questions related to geographic trade-off are becoming more pressing.
 These techniques could also help add empirical rigor to local-market positions which many argue is a key factor in retail profitability (see for example Greenwald & Kahn 2005).

 Additional computational tools related to complexity science, such as agent based modeling, can help explore changes that are accompanying new levels of automation in retail, such as why Amazon’s random warehouse sorting system out-performs traditional similarity-based sorting system.